akpandey-dev/voidcode/Versions/v1.0/README.md

 - No frameworks beyond Ace Editor
 - Direct DOM and API usage
 - Minimal UI inspired by classic desktop editors
+- Best suited for mobile phones and tabs

 ---